wikodo/Centos-init/README.md

 Can I use this script to be a little handsome?
 Of course!

-## Uninstall
-Do not dream , I don't provide.
-You can see the source code to solve your problem.

 ## License
 The Script is released under the MIT license.